Frequently Asked Questions

 - Expand Decision Support System Capabilities to the Fredericksburg area, and

-- Deploy Predictive Parking Availability Information Using Artificial Intelligence (AI) for both Northern Virginia and Metropolitan Fredericksburg commuter parking lots.
+- Deploy Predictive Parking Availability Information Using Artificial Intelligence (AI) for both Northern Virginia and Fredericksburg commuter parking lots.

 Both projects will complement activities already in progress under RM3P initiative.

-ATCMTD-funded efforts will augment activities under two RM3P program elements – specifically, the AI-Based Decision Support System and Commuter Parking Information System.
+ATCMTD-funded efforts will augment activities under two RM3P program elements – specifically, the AI-Based Decision Support System (AI-DSS) and Commuter Parking Information Services (CPIS).
 Neither the ATCMTD/Decision Support System functions nor the ATCMTD/Parking functions can be deployed until the core RM3P DSS and CPIS components are ready.
 Planning and development for both the ATCMTD and RM3P will proceed concurrently, but the dependencies are necessary and inevitable.

 Program Elements